desoumyadeep/narative_visualization/readme.md

 ## Overview

 - The Narative Visualization Project is hosted in GitHub and the url is https://desoumyadeep.github.io/narative_visualization/src/pages/Page_1.html
-- The data for this project has been downloaded https://opendata.maryland.gov/ to develop the charts.
+- The data used to generate for this project has been downloaded from https://opendata.maryland.gov/
 - The data has been preprocessed using Python and Pandas.

-## Messaging.
+## Messaging

 > What is the message you are trying to communicate with the narrative visualization?

-- The visualization helps to bring forth the notion that Vaccination has helped to reduce overall Covid Cases and Deaths in Maryland across Age all Groups.
+- The visualization helps to bring forth the message that "Vaccination has helped to reduce overall Covid Cases and Deaths in Maryland across Age all Groups".

-## Narrative Structure.
+## Narrative Structure

 > Which structure was your narrative visualization designed to follow (martini glass, interactive slide show or drop-down story)?
 >